 - Experience.
-Choose a listing agent with at least 2-3 years of full-time experience, focused in your area, price point, and property type (you can find this information on popular real estate websites like Zillow).
+Choose a listing agent with at least 2-3 years of full-time experience, focused on your area, price point, and property type (you can find this information on popular real estate websites like Zillow).

 - Customer reviews: Look for positive customer reviews from past clients.
-One or two bad reviews isn’t a big deal.
+One or two bad reviews aren’t a big deal.
 But agents with multiple bad reviews in a short timeframe (3-6 months) could be a red flag.
 You can vet each agent’s reviews using Zillow’s agent finder tool.

 - Marketing skills.
 Check each agent’s active and closed listings on Zillow, or ask them for listing photo examples.
 Look for clear, polished photos with good lighting. and compelling listing descriptions that highlight each home’s key features.